(PI: K. Knight)

 The planned analyses will examine the impact that these existing programs have had on improving long-term, post-release public safety outcomes, as well as identifying factors that have impacted the treatment process and were found to be associated with short-term outcomes.
 This strategy includes taking a close look at the program eligibility and screening process concerning the use of risk and needs information and the tailoring of treatment process strategies through an examination of participant characteristics associated with measures of program process and outcomes.
 Program evaluations such as the BOP study have the potential to serve as an important tool for informed decision-making concerning the efficient allocation of resources, treatment efficacy, and accountability to stakeholders.

-Research questions that cannot be addressed in the base year using archival data will be considered for subsequent project years when prospective data will be collected.
-Based on results from these baseline year analyses, we plan on implementing prospective measures including pre- and post-program measures, and follow-up outcomes on samples of clients in selected BOP facilities to more closely examine the impact of the programs.
+Research questions that cannot be addressed during the first phase of the project using archival data will be considered for subsequent project years when prospective data will be collected.
+Based on results from these initial analyses, we plan on implementing prospective measures including pre- and post-program measures, and follow-up outcomes on samples of clients in selected BOP facilities to more closely examine the impact of the programs.
 We will also be examining staffing and institutional factors on program outcomes and implementation.
 New or revised curricula or programs may be examined in pilot studies.
 Ultimately, based on the analyses of existing and newly collected data, the proposed study will include recommendations for optimizing program impact by identifying the most effective and efficient uses of these BOP programs (e.g., program type, amount, intensity), potentially resulting in more efficient allocation of resources, better treatment fidelity and efficacy, and enhanced stakeholder accountability.